samuelralmeida/portfolio/README.md

 # Portfolio Site - Samuel Sousa

+A personal website to practice HTML, CSS3 and responsive pages.

-This is my website to show web applications that I develop.
+It show web applications that I develop to learn programming.

 ## Installation and use